mpmath/mpmath/doc/manual.rst

 Error detection
 ...............

-The tanh-sinh algorithm is not suitable for adaptive quadrature, and does not perform well if there are singularities between the endpoints or if the integrand is very bumpy or oscillatory (such integrals should manually be split into smaller pieces).
+The tanh-sinh algorithm is not suitable for adaptive quadrature, and does not perform well if there are singularities between the endpoints or if the integrand is oscillatory (such integrals should manually be split into smaller pieces).
 If the ``error`` option is set, ``quadts`` will return an error estimate along with the result; although this estimate is not always correct, it can be useful for debugging.
 You can also pass ``quadts`` the option ``verbose=True`` to show detailed progress.

 A simple example where the algorithm fails is the function f(*x*) = abs(sin(*x*)), which is not smooth at *x* = pi.
 In this case, a close value is calculated, but the result is nowhere near the target accuracy; however, ``quadts`` gives a good estimate of the magnitude of the error::